hiveeyes/documentation/doc/source/goals.rst

-- Make it possible for everyone to rebuild and make use of the toolkit on her own by further improving the documentation, working through more iterations and streamlining the prototypes into one or two designated hardware models, favorably support by own PCBs to reduce assembly time.
+- Make it possible for everyone to rebuild and make use of the toolkit on her own by further improving the documentation, working through more iterations and streamlining the prototypes into one or two designated hardware models, favorably supported by custom PCBs to reduce assembly time.

-- Get started with LoRa and integrate an apidictor into :ref:`labhive-one`.
+- Get started with LoRa and integrate an :ref:`apidictor` into :ref:`labhive-one`.

 Long term